curlyphries/Personal-DJ/README.md

   ```bash
   sudo apt update && sudo apt install python3 python3-venv git mpv espeak-ng
   ```
-- *Note: `espeak-ng` is required for the local TTS fallback.*
+- *Note: `espeak-ng` is required for the local TTS fallback if you don't use the ElevenLabs API.*

 </details>

-### 2. Download the Code
+### 2. Clone the Repository

-Open a terminal (like Command Prompt, PowerShell, or Terminal) and run this command to download the project:
+Open a terminal and run this command to download the project:

 ```bash
 git clone https://github.com/curlyphries/personal-dj.git